helaris/helaris/README.md

-# Hi I'm Helari Sosi 👋
+# Hi I'm Helari 👋

 I'm a Full-Stack developer working as a consultant for School of Applied Technology.
 I'm currently based in Stavanger, Norway.